 Rookie athletes will need more coaching cues (both internal + external) than velocity feedback as they learn the basic shapes and skills of lifting.
 As athletes gain competence however, the coaching emphasis shifts from technique to output.
 More mature athletes still need timely coaching intervention but like the rugby players shown their jump squat velocities they will thrive when coaching cues and objective performance data are integrated as a way to drive competition with themselves and others.

-It’s as simple as encouraging your athletes to lift faster, but with an objective goal to focus on.
+It’s as simple as encouraging your athletes to lift faster, but with an objective number to chase.

 - Add data points to your coaching cues. ”Lift faster" can be improved by adding target velocities "Let’s get that 100kg moving faster, today you got 0.85m/s, let’s aim for 0.9m/s next set".
 It’s not super complicated but really effective at adding another dimension to what is considered “good lifting” in your gym.